NYC Transit Workers Are Dying From Coronavirus 3 Times Faster Than All City First Responders Combined

 He notes that workers in the subway system breathe in dust, diesel fumes, and other pollutants, weakening their lungs and putting them at greater risk of developing severe complications from novel coronavirus.
 He also noted that, at the beginning of his career, several of his older colleagues would go on to die of lung disease.

-Other transit workers point to what they call a slow response by the city in order to protect them from the virus.
+Other transit workers point to what they call a slow response by the city to protect them from the virus.

-For example, initially the system’s management declined to provide workers with masks, following Centers for Disease Control guidelines that suggested that healthy people didn’t need them.
+For example, the system’s management initially declined to provide employees with masks, following Centers for Disease Control guidelines that suggested that healthy people didn’t need them.
 That allowed the virus to spread rapidly among the workers in the first few weeks of March, they say.
 Only later did the system’s management begin distributing tens of thousands of masks to its employees.

 “With the masks it was too little, too late.
 All the bosses seem to care about is running as much service as possible.
 Their blatant disregard is going to cause more loss of life as the pandemic continues,” said a subway worker who asked to remain anonymous.